Unit1208/HordeQT/README.md

 The only requirements to build are: python>=3.10, pip, and venv. `build.py` will install all other dependencies automatically if it can.

 > [!IMPORTANT]
-> When using the pre-build Windows versions, you may encounter a "unverified publisher" warning.
+> When using the pre-built Windows versions, you may encounter a "unverified publisher" warning.
 This app is safe, I just don't want to go through the whole process of obtaining a code signing certificate.